 • Documentation, disclosure & legal exposure

-• Proactive risk management strategy
+• Crisis and escalation.
+Proactive risk management strategy.

-• Complaints, remedy & conflict resolution
+• Complaints, remedy & conflict resolution.
+Due diligence aligned reporting channels (hotlines, whistleblowing, grievance).

-• Complicity and responsible defence strategies
+• Complicity and responsible defence strategies.

 The course content and session structure may be adjusted prior to the start date to reflect latest developments and best practice insights.